Regularization by noise for rough differential equations driven by Gaussian rough paths: Malliavin Calculus

 \begin{definition}(Isonormal Gaussian process) An Isonormal Gaussian process is the set of: \begin{enumerate} \item a real and separable Hilbert space $\cH$ whose scalar product is denoted as $\langle\cdot,\cdot\rangle_{\cH}$ and its norm as $\|\cdot\|_\cH$, \item a complete probability space $(\Omega,\cF,\PP)$, \item a real-valued Gaussian process $W:h\in \cH\to W(h)$, \textit{i.e.} $(W(h))_{h\in \cH}$ is a family of centered Gaussian random variables such that $\EE[W(h)W(g)] = \langle h,g\rangle_\cH$, for any $h,g\in \cH$. \end{enumerate} \end{definition} \begin{remark}\leavevmode \begin{enumerate} \item By Kolmogorov's theorem, given only $\cH$, we can construct $(\Omega,\cF,\PP)$ and $W$ satisfying the above conditions. \item The mapping $h\to W(h)$ is linear. \end{enumerate} \end{remark}

-The two following examples will be of interest in the following.
+The two following examples will be of interest below.
 The first one is a classical construction linked to the standard Brownian motion. \begin{example}(Isonormal Gaussian process associated to the Brownian motion) Let $(B_t)_{t\geq 0}$ be a $d$-dimensional Brownian motion defined on its canonical probability space $(\Omega,\cF,\PP)$.
 Let $\cH = L^2(\RR^+;\RR^d)$ and, for any $h\in \cH$, let us define $W(h)$ as the Wiener integral

 \end{example} The second example deals with a generic construction of an isonormal Gaussian process associated to a generic Gaussian process.
-This example will be of primer importance in the following, as we will always work in this specific setting. \begin{example} Let us consider any vector-valued continuous centered Gaussian process $W = (W^1,\cdots,W^n)$ with iid components and let us construct a corresponding (vector-valued) isonormal process.
+This example will be of primer importance in the following, as we will always work in this specific setting. \begin{example} Let us consider any vector-valued continuous centered Gaussian process $W = (W^1,\cdots,W^d)$ with iid components and let us construct a corresponding (vector-valued) isonormal process.
 Fix $j\in\{1,\ldots,d\}$, $d\geq 1$.
 We denote the covariance function of $W$ as